 - BIO 1113-1123 Fundamentals of Biology.
 (For non-science majors.)
 Courses in general biology which include biological principles, processes, and systems of the plants and animals presented in a sequence in which 1113 is a prerequisite to 1123.
 These courses are designed to meet general education requirements of certain non-science majors.
 These courses will not give credit toward a major or minor in the biological sciences and will not meet prerequisite requirements for higher level courses in biology.
 Two lecture and one two-hour laboratory periods per week or three lectures per week.
-Three semester hours each. - BIO 1134 General Biology.
+Three semester hours each. - BIO 1134 General Biology for Science Majors.
 An in-depth treatment of the general principles of biology includes the nature of protoplasm and cellular activity, metabolism, sensitivity, reproduction and development, and genetics and evolution.
 This course is a prerequisite to botany and zoology for science majors.
 Three lecture and one two-hour laboratory period each week.
 Four semester hours. - BIO 1314 Botany.
 This course deals with plant growth and development, plants in relation to their physical and biological environments and plants in relation to their food, water, and minerals.
 It also deals with plant reproduction and taxonomy.
 Three lecture and one two-hour laboratory per week.
 Four semester hours.
-BIO 1134 is a prerequisite. - BIO 2414 Zoology.
-This course deals with the organ systems of animals, both structurally and physiologically, from invertebrates through the vertebrates.
-BIO 1134 is a prerequisite to this course.
+General biology for science majors is a prerequisite. - BIO 2414 Zoology.
+This course deals with the organ systems of animals, both structurally and physiologically, from protozoa through the vertebrates.
+General biology 1134 for science majors is a prerequisite to this course.
 Three lecture and one two-hour laboratory periods per week.
 Four semester hours. - BIO 2214 Introduction to Marine Science.
 This introductory course to marine biology places emphasis on measurement of physical, chemical, and biological parameters of ecological significance.
 Special sections of the course are directly related to local commercial fisheries and processing.
 The laboratory is concerned with functional morphology as well as taxonomy of local biota.
 In addition, emphasis is placed on the actual techniques employed in the measurement of biological data in the field.
 Two lecture and four laboratory hours per week.
-Prerequisites: BIO 1134 and CHE 1215.
-BIO 2414 is also prerequisite or must be taken in the same semester the student is enrolled in BIO 2214.
+Prerequisites: BIO 1134, 2414 and CHE 1215.
+Four semester hours.